 Pace began operating in 1984 after three transit boards were created by reform legislation.
 The other two boards under the RTA are the Chicago Transit Authority, which provides transit service within Chicago, and Metra, the commuter rail service.

 The agency’s largest transit facility – the Northwest Transportation Center in Schaumburg – serves as a hub in the growing northwest suburbs.
 It has 122 free parking spaces, serving eight routes and all special-event buses.

-Chicago is one of the few cities in the world that provides rapid transit service to two major airports.
-From the downtown area the CTA’s Blue Line takes customers to O’Hare International Airport in about 40 minutes and the Orange Line takes customers to Midway Airport in about 30 minutes.
+Chicago is one of the few cities worldwide that provides rapid transit service to two major airports.
+From the downtown area, the CTA’s Blue Line takes customers to O’Hare International Airport in about 40 minutes, and the Orange Line takes customers to Midway Airport in about 30 minutes.

 On weekends and holidays, all youngsters 12-17 ride for half fare.
 Plus, family fares allow kids under 12 to ride free when accompanied by a fare-paying adult.
 A small group of adults can save 15% using a 10-ride ticket when traveling together.
 Or, get a group of 25 or more together and save even more on a special outing.

-O’Hare Airport – O’Hare International Airport offers more connections to more cities, more often than any other airport in the world.
+O’Hare Airport – O’Hare International Airport offers more connections to more cities, more often than any other airport worldwide.
 O’Hare was voted the “Best Airport in North America” by readers of Business Traveler International for two consecutive years (1998 and 1999).

 Arts and Culture: Chicago area museums include:

 - Art Discovery

 - Chicago Architecture Foundation